The Church of Jesus Christ of Latter-day Saints: Giving Machines

 SOFII’s view

-Imagine using a vending machine, not to get a candy bar or drink, but instead to donate to a worthy cause.
+Imagine using a vending machine, not to get chocolate or a drink, but instead to donate to a worthy cause.
 It’s possible!
 This fundraising idea is simple, effective and makes donating easy.
 No wonder it was the winning presentation at I Wish I’d Thought of That (IWITOT): The Americas 2022.
 Read why Liz Attfield from ST (Stephen Thomas Ltd) chose this campaign or watch her video presentation below.

 Summary / objectives